 J Kay Aplin – Architectural Ceramics

-Made in Korea has been in the planning since 2014, when I met Kyung Won Baek, a young Korean ceramist, on a residency at Guldagergaard International Research Centre in Denmark.
-Based in South Korea, she has been an invaluable contact, introducing me to artists, curators, academics and ceramic residency centres and helping me to plan everything.
-Myung Nam An, a Korean artist based in London, exhibited at The Ceramic House in 2012 and introduced me to Sladmore Contemporary in London, who is hosting Made in Korea in July 2017.
+Based in South Korea, Baek has been an invaluable contact, introducing Kay to artists, curators, academics and ceramic residency centres and helping to plan everything.
+Myung Nam An, a Korean artist based in London, who exhibited at The Ceramic House in 2012, introduced Kay to Gerry Farrell, the director of Sladmore Contemporary in London, who is hosting Made in Korea in July 2017.

-Sixteen Korean ceramic artists have been selected to participate in the exhibition, who are based in South Korea, France, Germany, USA and UK.
-Two or three artists will be invited to participate in a residency hosted by The Ceramic House during May/June.
-They will be paired up with sound artists, to create new work for a further exhibition in the autumn (venue to be confirmed).
+Fifteen Korean ceramic artists have been selected to participate in the exhibition, who are based in South Korea, France, Germany, USA and UK.
+Two artists will participate in a residency hosted by The Ceramic House during May/June and the resulting work will be exhibited at British Ceramics Biennial, together with a new installation by Aplin responding to her experiences in Korea.

-I have just spent three weeks in Korea, which was inspiring and very busy, with meetings every single day with artists, curators, museum and gallery directors, researching Korean ceramics and gathering inspiration for my piece.
+Kay started writing the blog at the onset of her trip to Korea, where she spent three weeks in October-November 2016, with meetings every single day with artists, curators, museum and gallery directors, researching Korean ceramics and gathering inspiration for her piece.

-I will be continuing the blog until the end of the project in 2017.
-Follow my progress here:
+Kay will be continuing the blog until the end of the project in 2017.
+Follow Kay’s progress here: